-Cyberpunk 2077 is finally available, and one of the game’s biggest assets is the massive amount of character customization options.
-If you want to dabble in the game’s extensive crafting system, you’ll want to know which Crafting Perks will serve you best.
+If you want to dabble in Cyberpunk 2077’s extensive crafting system, you’ll want to know which Crafting Perks will serve you the best.

 The crafting system in Cyberpunk 2077 can be overwhelming, and it can often be challenging to locate an elusive Crafting Spec.
 Fortunately, we have an extensive guide that covers Crafting Spec Locations and everything you need to know about the system.